 The first church building on the site was Anglo Saxon but only the foundations still remain.
 A Norman church was built over those foundations during the 11th century, and this forms the present day chancel.
 It was enlarged in about 1240 by the addition of a wide nave, a north and south transept and a plain unbuttressed tower.
 Further additions and modifications took place during later centuries, including the magnificent stained-glass East Window in 1851.

 There is still much evidence of its history, both inside and outside the church, in the form of architectural features, memorials and artefacts.
-There is a Heritage Tour of the church on this website Here and a full booklet of historical notes available at the back of the church but please take the brief tour below:-
+There is a Heritage Tour of the church on this website Here and a full booklet of historical notes available at the back of the church.
+But please take the brief tour below:-

 THINGS TO LOOK OUT FOR AS YOU WALK AROUND, STARTING AT THE NORTH DOOR:

 The paragraph numbers below relate to the numbers on the plan above.

 - The arch over the North door dates to the 11-12th century and was originally part of the doorway out of the Chancel.